Ambrozy/weather-widget/readme.md

         - request no more than recent 5 days forecast

       It's enough for the demo, but not for the real application
+5. **Browser support**.
+   - 100% support for the latest version of Chrome, Firefox, Safari, and Edge.
+   - 100% support for any desktop and phone screen dimensions; minimum width: 320px, maximum width (4K): 3840px.

 ### Library and tool selection: